Chao-Jun Li: Career and research

 C.-J. Li's research encompasses various aspects of green chemistry applied to organic chemistry: organometallics, catalysis (thermal and light-based).
-Most notably, he is known for using water as a reaction media for various chemical reactions (hydrogenation, Grignard type-reactions in water).
+Most notably, he is known for introducing water as a Green Solvent for various chemical reactions (C-H activation/Functionalization, Grignard type-reactions in water.
 Li originated the concepts of Aldehyde-Alkyne-Amine Coupling (A3 coupling reaction) and the cross dehydrogenative coupling (CDC Reaction, or C-H/C-H coupling, or oxidative C-H cross coupling).
-His work on GaN nanowires as photocatalysts for the conversion of methane into benzene was covered by Phys.org in 2015, leaving prospects for hydrogen storage.
-Subsequently, his team showed that they were also able to convert methanol into ethanol.
-He also made breakthroughs in using hydrazones as organometallic surrogates in nucleophilic addition and cross-coupling, the direct amination of phenol derivatives. and the fluorescence enhancement due to self-assembling in solution.
+His work on GaN nanowires and nanoparticals as photocatalysts for the conversion of methane into benzene was covered by Phys.org in 2015, leaving prospects for hydrogen storage.
+Subsequently, his team showed that they were also able to convert methanol into ethanol, ethylene and cyclohexane.
+He also made breakthroughs in using hydrazones as organometallic surrogates in nucleophilic addition and cross-coupling, the direct amination of phenol derivatives. and the earliest report on fluorescence enhancement due to self-assembling (SAFE) in solution.